Vape Machine Laws and Permits in South Carolina

 (1) which is open only to individuals who are eighteen years of age or older; or

 (2) where the vending machine is under continuous control by the owner or licensee of the premises or an employee of the owner or licensee, can be operated only by activation by the owner, licensee, or employee before each purchase, and is not accessible to the public when the establishment is closed."
-(SC Code Section 16-17-500(D))
+(SC Code Section 16-17-500(D)

-No Statewide License for Vapor Products
+There is No Statewide License for Vape Vending Machines Sales

-City, county, or state vending licenses may still apply.
-Businesses should consult the South Carolina Department of Revenue or their local municipality to determine if a vending machine permit is required.
+Currently, South Carolina does not require a specific license to sell vapor products through vending machines.
+Businesses should consult the South Carolina Department of Revenue or their local municipality to determine if a vending machine permit is required for their specific city or county.

 Excise Tax